dash-ui/react-layout/README.md

 )

 const Component = () => (
-  // Media query props are opt-in.
+  // Responsive props are opt-in.
 In order to use them
   // you have to define a "mediaQueries" prop on your
   // <LayoutProvider>
   <Box size={300} pad={{sm: 'md', md: 'lg'}}>